 - When providing open time, do not permit the adhesive to "skin over" or dry.
 Too much open time will result in insufficient bonding. - Use V-82 adhesive over porous substrates.
 Use V-95 adhesive over non-porous substrates.
-M-Guard V-88 may be used over both porous and non-porous subfloors. - V-95 adhesive has low initial tack.
-It may be necessary to apply weights to the floor covering, especially in the seam area, until the adhesive sets.
-When using V-95 adhesive, roll the adhered flooring with a 100 lb. (or heavier) roller within one hour after the flooring is installed. - V-95 must be used over non-porous substrates, under hospital beds, operating room tables, heavy rolling loads, areas subject to standing water, topical moisture, or where high performance is needed. - Wait one to two hours and re-roll the flooring again to ensure full contact has been achieved.
+M-Guard V-88 may be used over both porous and non-porous subfloors. - Use V-95 adhesive over non-porous substrates. - M-Guard V-88 may be used over both porous and non-porous subfloors.
+When installing homogeneous sheet vinyl, trowel the adhesive then back roll with a short-nap paint roller to minimize the possibility of trowel ridge telegraphing. - M-Guard V-88 can only be used in a permanent, full spread installation method - V-95 must be used over non-porous substrates, under hospital beds, operating room tables, heavy rolling loads, areas subject to standing water, topical moisture, or where high performance is needed. - Wait one to two hours and re-roll the flooring again to ensure full contact has been achieved.
 Re-rolling the material will also help remove any trapped air bubbles.